PyNET-QxQ: An Efficient PyNET Variant for QxQ Bayer Pattern Demosaicing in CMOS Image Sensors: Experiments

 \subsection{Datasets}

-Most previous deep learning-based models are trained with high-quality common image datasets such as DIV2K \cite{div2k}, Flickr2K \cite{flickr2k}, WED \cite{wed}, and BSDS500 \cite{BSDS500}.
-For example, the widely accepted procedure in super-resolution \cite{liang2021swinir,drn,edsr,carn} is downsampling the image (using a bicubic kernel) to obtain an input LR image.
-In contrast, the original image is considered a target HR image.
+Most existing deep learning-based models train on high-quality, common image datasets such as DIV2K~\cite{div2k}, Flickr2K~\cite{flickr2k}, WED~\cite{wed}, and BSDS500~\cite{BSDS500}.
+For instance, the widely-accepted procedure in super-resolution \cite{liang2021swinir,drn,edsr,carn} involves downsampling the image (using a bicubic kernel) to obtain a low-resolution input image, while the original image serves as the high-resolution target image.
 Similarly, in demosaicing, one might want to extract an input RAW image from the dataset by applying the Bayer CFA.
-However, this approach may cause issues since HR images in common image datasets are outputs of an ISP system.
-The statistics of (downsampled) HR images are significantly different from sensor level inputs due to the nature of ISP, which consists of color correction, gamma correction, and white balancing.
-Thus, the model trained with downsampled data may imitate the specific ISP system.
+However, this approach can cause problems since high-resolution images in common datasets are outputs of an ISP system.
+Due to the nature of ISP, which includes color correction, gamma correction, and white balancing, the statistics of (downsampled) high-resolution images differ significantly from sensor-level inputs.
+Consequently, a model trained on downsampled data may imitate a specific ISP system.